flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-20-qq/index.md

     _key: card-1-8bce6dad-ac12-4be1-ae97-ec6452149485
   - order: 1
     body: >-
-      > ‘We don’t want to auction.
-But if we’re put in that position, we have to do our fiscal responsibility.’
+      "We don’t want to auction.
+But if we’re put in that position, we have to do our fiscal responsibility."

       Carla Knorowski, Abraham Lincoln Presidential Library Foundation CEO who